Killer facing life term after being found guilty of murdering Hartlepool man Lee Cooper

 Pearson, 19, of Westbourne Street, Stockton, appeared to cry in the dock as the verdict was read out to the court.

-The judge said: “Both mus5t receive life sentences and it is up to me to fiz the mandatory tariff.”
+The judge said: “Both must receive life sentences and it is up to me to fix the mandatory tariff.”